Shardeum Documentation

 In a previous section, we discussed how no pre-existing issuance model satisfied all the ideal criteria required to guarantee the network's secure, efficient and smooth operation.

-In this section, we will discuss how using a capped elastic supply model will:
+In this section, we will discuss how using a dynamic supply model will:

-1. Ensure running a validator node on Shardeum is profitable, providing reasonable hardware costs
+1. Ensure that running a validator node on Shardeum remains rewarding while keeping hardware costs reasonable

-We can not know demand, usage and adoption in advance; having a capped elastic supply model allows us to oversee and respond to these unpredictable factors optimally and not contribute to a misalignment of incentives, which need to be sufficiently adjustable as would be the case with other models.
+We can not know demand, usage and adoption in advance; having a dynamic supply model allows us to oversee and respond to these unpredictable factors optimally and not contribute to a misalignment of incentives, which need to be sufficiently adjustable as would be the case with other models.

-The adjustable network parameters, specifically tx fee $ and node reward $/hr, can push the supply into an inflationary or deflationary state; having the ability to control this means the supply can be encouraged to find equilibrium (SHM burned = SHM issued); maximum supply (508 million) should never be reached and the network will always have SHM to issue to incentivize node operators.
+The adjustable network parameters, specifically tx fee and node reward/hr, can push the supply into an inflationary or deflationary state; having the ability to control this means the supply can be encouraged to find equilibrium (SHM burned = SHM issued); the network will always have SHM to issue to incentivize node operators.

-The S:A ratio can be raised by increasing the node reward $/hr parameter.
-The FDAO will actively monitor the S:A ratio; if it drops low enough that security or the network's ability to scale is compromised, the increase in node reward $/hr will make the network more profitable (able to sustain more nodes at a given APY%), attracting more node operators to the network and therefore increasing the S:A ratio.
+The S:A ratio can be raised by increasing the node reward/hr parameter.
+If it drops low enough that security or the network's ability to scale is compromised, the increase in node reward/hr will make the network more profitable (able to sustain more nodes at a given APY%), attracting more node operators to the network and therefore increasing the S:A ratio.

-The S:A ratio can be lowered by decreasing the node reward $/hr parameter.
-The FDAO will actively monitor the S:A ratio; it is deemed inefficient if it reaches a level that no longer benefits the network from a security or scalability perspective; the decrease in node reward $/hr will make the network less profitable (unable to sustain the current number of nodes at a given APY%), resulting in nodes unstaking, leaving the network and reducing the S:A ratio.
+The S:A ratio can be lowered by decreasing the node reward/hr parameter.
+It is deemed inefficient if it reaches a level that no longer benefits the network from a security or scalability perspective; the decrease in node reward/hr will make the network less profitable (unable to sustain the current number of nodes at a given APY%), resulting in nodes unstaking, leaving the network and reducing the S:A ratio.

 We cannot predict in advance what is "enough" APY% for node operators to continue validating the network; the micro, macro and socio-economic climate all play a significant role in how well entire asset classes perform.
 The S:A ratio is used as a collective representation of the current economic environment to allow us to make informed decisions on the future profitability of the network.